-Chiral crystals are materials that possess a lattice structure exhibiting a distinct handedness due to the absence of inversion, mirror, or roto-inversion symmetries.
-Chiral crystals have promising applications in various fields, such as biology, chemistry, medicine, optics, and materials science, as their chirality can affect their optical, electrical, and mechanical properties, as well as their interactions with other molecules~\cite{wang2013emerging,yang2021chiral,ma2021recent}.
-A wide variety of fascinating physical phenomena have been realized in chiral crystals, such as skyrmions~\cite{bogdanov1994thermodynamically}, non-local and non-reciprocal electron transport~\cite{rikken2001electrical,yoda2015current}, optical activity and magnetochiral dichroism~\cite{fasman2013circular}, ferroelectricity~\cite{mitamura2014spin,hu2020chiral}, spintronics~\cite{yang2020spintronics}.
-Recently, the topological properties of chiral crystals have been attracting tremendous interest~\cite{shekhar2018chirality,chang2018topological}.
-Various types of new topological chiral fermions have been discovered in chiral crystals, such as Kramers–Weyl fermions and higher-fold degenerate fermions~\cite{chang2018topological,sanchez2019topological,li2019chiral,xie2021kramers,bradlyn2016beyond,chang2017unconventional,tang2017multiple}.
+Chiral crystals are materials characterized by a lattice structure that possesses a distinct handedness due to the absence of inversion, mirror, or roto-inversion symmetries.
+These crystals hold great promise across diverse fields, including biology, chemistry, medicine, optics, and materials science.
+Their chirality can profoundly influence optical, electrical, and mechanical properties, as well as interactions with other molecules.~\cite{wang2013emerging,yang2021chiral,ma2021recent}.
+Chiral crystals have demonstrated a wide array of captivating physical phenomena, encompassing skyrmions~\cite{bogdanov1994thermodynamically}, non-local and non-reciprocal electron transport~\cite{rikken2001electrical,yoda2015current}, optical activity and magnetochiral dichroism~\cite{fasman2013circular}, ferroelectricity~\cite{mitamura2014spin,hu2020chiral}, the spintronics~\cite{yang2020spintronics}.
+More recently, significant attention has turned towards the topological properties of chiral crystals~\cite{shekhar2018chirality,chang2018topological}.
+Within these crystals, various novel topological chiral fermions have been discovered, such as Kramers–Weyl fermions and higher-fold degenerate fermions~\cite{chang2018topological,sanchez2019topological,li2019chiral,xie2021kramers,bradlyn2016beyond,chang2017unconventional,tang2017multiple}.

-In this work, based on first-principles calculations and symmetry analysis, we identify the chiral crystal CsBe$_2$F$_5$ material crystalizing in space group $P4_132$ (No.213) as an ideal material candidate for studying the novel physical properties of multiple types of unconventional topological quasiparticles in its phonon spectrum.
-There exist eight phonon bands entangle together, forming several unconventional topological quasiparticles, such as the spin-1 Weyl points at the center of the Brillouin zone (BZ), the charge-2 Dirac points at the corner of the BZ, the nodal surface on the BZ boundary, as well as the novel hourglass nodal loop that emerge from the spin-1 Weyl points and nodal surface.
+In this paper, based on first-principles calculations and symmetry analysis, we identify the chiral crystal CsBe$_2$F$_5$ material crystalizing in space group $P4_132$ (No.213) as an ideal material candidate for studying the physical properties of multiple types of unconventional topological quasiparticles in its phonon spectrum.
+There exist eight phonon bands entangled together, forming several unconventional topological quasiparticles, such as the spin-1 Weyl points at the center of the Brillouin zone (BZ), the charge-2 Dirac points at the corner of the BZ, the nodal surface on the BZ boundary, as well as the hourglass nodal loop that emerges from the spin-1 Weyl points and nodal surface.
 The schematics of these unconventional topological quasiparticles are shown in Fig.~\ref{fig1}.
 The symmetry protection and interesting double-helicoid surface states of these unconventional topological quasiparticles are discussed.